LUMII-Syslab/data-shape-server/import-generic/README.md

 ## Meta-parameters for environment tuning

-The schema import shall set the basic options for meta-parameters in the schema `public`, tables `endpoints`, `schemata`, `schemata_to_endpoints` and `tree_profiles` (the `display_name` field in `schemata_to_endpoints` table allows to locate the information related to the performed import).
+The schema import shall set the basic options for meta-parameters in the schema `public`, tables `endpoints` and `schemata` (the `display_name` field in `schemata` table allows to locate the information related to the performed import).

-To repeat import of a schema with the same display name, change the value of the already existing display name, or delete previous row of `schemata_to_endpoints`, as well as the matching rows in tables `endpoints` and `schemata`.
+To repeat import of a schema with the same display name, change the value of the already existing display name, or delete previous row of `schemata`, as well as the matching rows in table `endpoints`.

 ## Namespace table prepopulation and tuning